bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 The main risk is that you may mistakenly apply the commands in these instructions to the wrong hard drive in your Linux system.
-This may result in losing data and/or making your system unuseable.
+This may result in losing data and/or making your system unusable.

 Also, understand that performing this procedure as written will overwrite the data on the target hard drive.